 This series contains similar types of information found in the Court of Fort Orange and Beverwijck minutes; only the name of the court has changed.
 The volumes summarize the day to day proceedings of the court and document common cases involving property disputes, acknowledgement of debts and slander

 From the Collections of the New York State Library

 Van Rensselaer Manor Papers.
 The court minutes of Rensselaerswijck along with the business and personal correspondence of patroon Jeremias van Rensselaer (1632–1674) and his wife Maria (1645–1688/89) chronicle social, economic, legal, and governmental aspects of life on the patroonship.

-• Correspondence of Jeremias van Rensselaer - Translation
+• Correspondence of Jeremias van Rensselaer - (translation and manuscript images)

-• Correspondence of Maria van Rensselaer - Translation
+• Correspondence of Maria van Rensselaer - (translation and manuscript images)

 Antony de Hooges served as business manager of Rensselaerswijck, beginning somewhere between March 1645 and February 1646 and running through March 1648.
 De Hooges recorded the colony’s business and some personal observations in the Memorandum Book.

 From the Collections of the New-York Historical Society

 Govert Loockermans: Correspondence and Papers. (transcription, translation, and manuscript images)

 From the Collections of the New York Public Library

 The New Netherland Papers of Hans Bontemantel.
 Hans Bontemantel was a director of the Dutch West India Company's Amsterdam Chamber, which supervised the governance of New Netherland.
 In addition to official correspondence, this collection contains private communications from Director-General Petrus Stuyvesant and his First Councilor Nicasius de Sille.